The people who build

 Item ships directly to them

-You pay for the item.
-It ships straight to the recipient.
-No cash pool, no middleman, no ambiguity.
+You pay for the item plus a small 5% fee that keeps ManaWell running.
+It ships straight to the recipient; no cash pool, no ambiguity.

 You can do something real about this.

 No donation disappearing into a fund.
 No bureaucracy.
-Just a person who needs something specific, and you choosing to send it to them directly.
+Just a person who could use something specific, and you choosing to send it.
+A 5% fee covers operational costs so ManaWell can keep running.

 Sources